GluuFederation/docs-oxd-prod/3.1.2/sources/plugin/wordpress/index.md

 1. Custom URI after logout: Provide a URL for a landing page to redirect users after logout of the WP site, for instance `https://example.com/thank-you`.
 If you don't have a preferred logout page, we recommend simply entering your website homepage URL.
 If you leave this field blank the user will see the default logout page presented by WordPress

+1. Site Login URI: Provide the URL of your WP admin page, for instance: `https://example.com/wp-admin`.

 1. oxd port: Enter the oxd-server port, which you can find in your `oxd-server/conf/oxd-conf.json` file

 1. Click `Register` to continue